VC-6: History

 At the NAB Show in 2015, V-Nova claimed "2x–3x average compression gains, at all quality levels, under practical real-time operating scenarios versus H.264, HEVC and JPEG2000.".
 Making this announcement on 1 April before a major trade show attracted the attention of many compression experts.
 Since then, V-Nova have deployed and licensed the technology, known at the time as Perseus, in both contribution and distribution applications around the world including Sky Italia, Fast Filmz, Harmonic Inc, and others.
 A variant of the technology optimized for enhancing distribution codec will soon be standardized as MPEG-5 Part-2 LCEVC.

-In its September 2025 an NVIDA developer blog reported how its CUDA-accelerated implementation of SMPTE VC-6 is integrated into vision AI pipelines to streamline data flow.
+In its September 2025 an NVIDIA developer blog reported how its CUDA-accelerated implementation of SMPTE VC-6 is integrated into vision AI pipelines to streamline data flow.
 By keeping datasets in compressed form and fetching only what each step requires, CUDA-accelerated VC-6 reduces host-to-GPU transfers, alleviates memory bottlenecks, and supports larger batch sizes without additional infrastructure.
 NVIDIA’s developer blog documented performance gains of up to 5× in end-to-end vision AI workflows, positioning VC-6 as a practical solution for scaling both training and inference in high-volume data environments.